Doctor of Dental Medicine Degree Program

 Cognitive

 A student must be able to measure, calculate, reason, analyze, integrate, and synthesize.
-A student must be able to comprehend three-dimensional relationships and understand the spatial relationships of structures.
+A student must be able to comprehend three (3)-dimensional relationships and understand the spatial relationships of structures.
 Problem solving requires all of these intellectual abilities.
 A student must be able to perform these problem-solving skills in a timely manner.

 Behavioral and Social

-A student must possess the emotional health required for full use of his or her intellectual skills, the exercise of good judgment, the prompt completion of all responsibilities attendant to the diagnosis and care of patients, and the development of mature, sensitive, and effective relationships with patients.
+A student must possess the emotional health required for full use of their intellectual skills, the exercise of good judgment, the prompt completion of all responsibilities attendant to the diagnosis and care of patients, and the development of mature, sensitive, and effective relationships with patients.
 A student must be able to endure physically-taxing workloads and to function effectively under stress.
-He or she must be able to adapt to changing environments, display flexibility, and learn to function in the face of uncertainties inherent in the clinical problems of patients.
+They must be able to adapt to changing environments, display flexibility, and learn to function in the face of uncertainties inherent in the clinical problems of patients.
 Compassion, integrity, concern for others, interpersonal skills, interests, and motivations are all personal qualities that will be assessed during the admissions and educational processes.
 A student must be able to manage apprehensive patients with a range of moods and behaviors in a tactful, congenial, personal manner so as not to alienate or antagonize them.
 A student must be able to interrelate among colleagues, staff, and patients with honesty, integrity, respect, and nondiscrimination.

 Disabilities